 • If students use material from any source, an appropriately formatted citation must be provided.
 To use the work of another without proper citation is plagiarism and may lead to sanctions, including suspension or expulsion from the University.

 • All assessments and projects submitted by any WGU student will be evaluated for compliance with these rules.
-All written work will be checked by WGU Evaluation faculty, utilizing Turnitin.com, for evidence of plagiarism.
+All written work will be checked by WGU Evaluation faculty, utilizing Turnitin.com or Unicheck, for evidence of plagiarism.
 To protect each student’s identity, students are encouraged to remove all personal information, such as phone numbers and addresses, from each assessment or project.
-Turnitin will store a copy of all work submitted to prevent its use by other students.
+The plagiarism checker will store a copy of all work submitted to prevent its use by other students.

 The Code of Student Conduct defines violations of this policy as "cheating" subject to sanctions up to and including expulsion from the University.
 Student access to assessment scheduling or task submission may be locked while an investigation of alleged violations of this policy is underway.